Misterio77/base16-nebula-scheme/README.md

-# base16-nebula-scheme
+# Base16 - Nebula
-Blue and Green Base16 Scheme
+Nebula is a Blue and Green theme created for (Base16)[https://github.com/chriskempson/base16].
+Feel free to do with it as you please.

+## Preview